 Are there any practical or physical skills that you practice 6-8 hours a day?
 You might not think so, but it’s likely that you practice sitting, every day at work.
 Your body adjusts over time to sitting for extended periods, but here’s the bad news: sitting almost completely neglects the muscle groups used for running.
 How does working a desk job affect your running?
 By weakening these muscles through a lack of use.

-You might be thinking that running a few times a week is enough to counteract it, but it’s truly not.
+You might be thinking that running a few times a week is enough to counteract it, but it’s really not.
 How can even 10 hours of running a week compare to the 40 + spent in a seated position?
 You may experience knee, joint or back pain while running and attribute it to the run, when in fact, it’s the time spent sitting that’s set you up for the damage.
 It’s not just your glutes, hamstrings and hip flexors that suffer from sitting all day.
 There are a lot of smaller muscle groups that support your knees that also atrophy from disuse.

 It’s a bleak picture but it’s unlikely that you can quit your job to improve your running condition, so here are some ways you can mitigate the damage of how does working a desk job affect your running.